 April Fools Day

-In France, he is the “poisson d’Avril” or “fish of April.”
+In France, a victim of a prank is a “Poisson d’Avril” or “Fish of April.”
 The fish in April are newly hatched and easily caught.
-French children enjoy taping a picture of a fish on their friends back and yelling out “Poisson dAvril!” when it is found.
+French children enjoy taping a picture of a fish on their friends back and yelling out “Poisson d’Avril!” when it’s found.

 In the United States, pranks are played on just about everybody.
-Pranks range from the standard “Your shoe is untied”, to some very creative and elaborate ideas.
+Pranks range from the standard “your shoe is untied” to some very creative and elaborate ideas.
 The only “rule” is that no one should be harmed.
-Corporations, newspapers, and television stations will also play practical jokes on April Fools Day.
+Corporations, newspapers, and television stations will also play practical jokes on the public.

 The first of April, some do say,